-October 6, 2021

-Share on BlueskyShare on FacebookShare on TwitterEmail to a friendPrint
+London - October 7, 2021 Share on FacebookShare on TwitterEmail to a friendPrint

-Police in Northern Ireland on Oct.
-6 announced an investigation into allegations of physical and sexual abuse at church-run institutions that housed unmarried women and their children.
+Police in Northern Ireland announced Oct.
+6 an investigation into allegations of physical and sexual abuse at church-run institutions that housed unmarried women and their children.

 The announcement came a day after an independent panel recommended a public inquiry to examine human rights abuses in the homes, so-called Magdalene laundries and workhouses.